 You also have the right to request a copy of the information we hold about you.
 If you want to access your information, please contact: The Data Protection Officer, Humanitarian Aid Relief Trust: UK Registered office address: Unit 1, Jubilee Business Centre, 213 Kingsbury Road, Kingsbury, LONDON, NW9 8AQ.

-We believe that we exceeded the new data protection rules due to come into force under the General Data Protection Regulation (GDPR), as we have always given our supporters control over how we use their data.
-Here is a list of the new rights due to come into force and which is expected to become law in the UK in May 2018, under these rules you are also granted a number of additional rights.
+We believe that we comply fully with the Data Protection Act 2018, General Data Protection Regulation (GDPR).
+We have always given our supporters control over how we use their data.
+Here is a list of the new rights that came into force in the UK in May 2018, under these rules you are also granted a number of additional rights.
 These include:

 • The right to rectification